tschoof/blog/_posts/2012-02-29-blogging-crap.md

 To be more specific:

 * Posterous tries to be tumblr.
 Nobody wants that.
 Posterous doesn't need to be thumblr, they could try to differentiate themselves and provide a service without all this 'follow' and 'easy publishing' crap.
 Instead, the posterous iOS app looks exactly like tumblr's, but yellow.
 * Posterous' iOS app doesn't support *online* drafts.
-So I can't start to write a post at home and finish it on the subway.
+So I can't start writing a post at home and finish it on the subway.
 Full mobile capability was one of the main reasons why I started looking for alternatives.
 With Dropbox and an iOS text editor, I have all my drafts and posts *with me*, at least.
 * WordPress.com is even worse, they go in all directions at once.
 They still do their serious publishing thing.
 But you can 'follow' people now, too.
 * When you delete all the widgets from the sidebar(s), WordPress still displays a 'standard set'.
 * Blogger.
 I just couldn't get beyond that hideous sign up screen.